M-Yasser1215/cloud-native-task-manager/README.md

 ## 👩🏽‍🍳 The Process

-I started by designing the database schema - a `users` table and a `tasks` table with a foreign key relationship.
+I started by designing the database schema — a `users` table and a `tasks` table with a foreign key relationship.
 From there I built the FastAPI backend, wiring up SQLAlchemy models, Pydantic schemas for validation, and JWT auth from scratch using `python-jose` and `passlib`.

 Once the backend was running locally and tested via the auto-generated Swagger docs, I moved to the frontend.
-I scaffolded the React app with Vite and TypeScript, built the auth flow (register -> login -> protected dashboard), and set up an Axios client with request interceptors to attach the JWT token automatically.
+I scaffolded the React app with Vite and TypeScript, built the auth flow (register → login → protected dashboard), and set up an Axios client with request interceptors to attach the JWT token automatically.

 With both ends talking to each other locally, I deployed the database to Neon, the backend to Render, and the frontend to Vercel.
 This involved configuring environment variables across three separate platforms and debugging CORS, routing, and Python version issues in production.

+After the core app was live, I added mobile responsiveness with a slide-out sidebar and CSS media query breakpoints, a custom SVG favicon and tab title, and a registration flow with an email verification page.

 ---